• A large infestation with hills in the background.

 Prevention and Management

-- Controlled burns after the plants flower can be a useful approach to controlling large stands of invasive common reed.
+• Controlled burns after the plants flower can help reduce large stands of invasive common reed.
 Burning every year or every other year on well-established stands may be necessary to significantly reduce the population density and regeneration.
 Fire is not a stand-alone management option and usually works best in conjunction with herbicide applications.
 Burns that are prescribed before an herbicide application can expose new growth, making it easier to target plants for successful herbicide translocation.
-Burns following herbicide treatment can also be beneficial by removing dead stems and soil litter, thus encouraging germination of native plants.
+Burns after herbicide treatment can also be beneficial by removing dead stems and soil litter, thus encouraging germination of native plants.
 Reestablishment of native plants provides the best long-term prevention for future invasion.
-Make sure to contact the Minnesota Department of Natural Resources (MN DNR) to learn more about control burning practices and regulations.
+Make sure to contact the Minnesota Department of Natural Resources (MN DNR) for information on prescribed burning regulations.

-- Application of an approved foliar herbicide that translocates its active ingredients into the root system is the most widely used method for managing invasive common reed in North America.
+• Applying an approved foliar herbicide that translocates its active ingredients into the root system is the most widely used method for managing invasive common reed in North America.
 Foliar treatments work best when applied on new growth early in the growing season and after flowering in the late summer and fall.
 Application of approved herbicides after grazing or mowing can also provide great results because new growth is exposed and easier to treat.
 Some research has shown that late winter/early spring grazing (or early season mowing) then followed by herbicide application can be very effective.
 Burning following a late summer or early fall herbicide application can also be very advantageous and will promote regeneration of native plants.
-Treatments will need to be administered for several growing seasons until the population is eliminated or controlled.
+Treatments need to be administered for several growing seasons until the population is eliminated or controlled.
 If using herbicide treatments, check with your local University of Minnesota Extension agent, co-op, or certified landscape care expert for assistance and recommendations.
 There are several businesses throughout the state with certified herbicide applicators that can be hired to perform chemical applications.